timmyomahony/craft-remote-sync/README.md

 ## Configuration

-Remote Sync supports a number of destinations to push files to.
+Remote Sync supports a number of cloud providers.
 Each provider has slightly different configuration so please follow the links below to get a short guide for configuring your preferred provider.

-Bear in mind that you will need to additionally install the relevent SDK for your provider.
+Bear in mind that you will need to additionally install the relevant SDK for your provider.

 - [Amazon S3](https://github.com/weareferal/craft-remote-backup/wiki/Amazon-S3)
 - [Backblaze B2](https://github.com/weareferal/craft-remote-backup/wiki/Backblaze-B2)